RESEARCH WITH YOUR DNA

 Y-dna testing is only available for males, telling the

 ancestry of the paternal surname straight line back (unless there was an

 oops at some point in time).

 MtDNA is available for anyone, telling the maternal

 line straight back, surname changing every generation, mother's mother's

-Until recently all those other families in the middle
+Until 2011 or so all those other families in the middle

 were out of luck.
 That is the Family Finder or Autosomal test, now